 The prostate gland is a small but important gland in the male reproductive system.
-Its main job is to produce secretions that make up part of the semen protecting and enriching the sperm.
+It produces secretions that help to protect the semen and enrich the sperm.
 The prostate gland sits just below the bladder and surrounds the neck of the bladder and the beginning of the urethra (the tube through which you pass urine).

 A robotic assisted radical prostatectomy is an operation for men with prostate cancer that uses the latest da Vinci XI Robot to assist the surgeon with the procedure.
 The robotic system provides a high definition 3D view for the surgeon and allows all members of the surgical team to view the procedure.
 Websites that can help you learn more about robotic surgery are listed below.